-Item No.: 143-2705+R0509 Date of Meeting: May 28-29, 2009 Institution: Montana State Universit y-Billings Program Title: College Of Education Majors In Political Science And General Science Teaching Options - MBPE Approval
+Item No.: 143-2705+R0509 Date of Meeting: May 28-29, 2009 Institution: Montana State Universit y-Billings Program Title: College Of Education Ma Teaching Options - MBP ce And General Science

 Level I proposals are those that may be approved by the Commissioner of Higher Education or the Commissioner's designee.
 The approval of such proposals will be conveyed to the Board of Regents at the next regular meeting of the board.
 The institution must file the request with the Office of the Commissioner of Higher Education by means of a memo to the Deputy Commissioner.